mattcone/markdown-guide/_tools/zettlr.md

 ---
 title: Zettlr
 category: documents
-description: "A Markdown Editor for the 21st Century"
+description: "An open source Markdown editor designed for academic writing."
 icon: zettlr.png
 website: https://www.zettlr.com/
 ---

+[Zettlr](https://www.zettlr.com/) is free and open source Markdown application designed for academic writing.
+It provides a lot of powerful tools to help you write academic texts right out of the box.

-The app has a very precise goal: Enabling researchers of arts and humanities, e.g. those people without any knowledge of coding, to finally free themselves from software that costs hundreds of dollars and pave the way into an Open Source era.
+The application's stated goal is simple: "Enabling researchers of arts and humanities, e.g. those people without any knowledge of coding, to finally free themselves from software that costs hundreds of dollars and pave the way into an Open Source era.
 This would be only fitting, given the fact that especially in political science and sociology, cries for Open Access journals are on the rise.
-So here’s what Zettlr is all about: It wants to be serious competition for word processors.
+So here’s what Zettlr is all about: It wants to be serious competition for word processors."

 <img src="/assets/images/tools/zettlr_view.png" class="img-fluid" style="width:70%; margin-bottom:-10px" alt="Modako editor interface">

-### Modako Markdown Support
+### Zettlr Markdown Support

 Zettlr provides support for the following Markdown elements.
 See the [Zettlr Documentation](https://docs.zettlr.com/en/) for the official documentation.
 Zettlr itself implements a mixture of different dialects.
-The editor itself highlights only GitHub flavoured Markdown (plus some extra-elements, which extends Markdown syntax with Zettelkasten elements.

-If you wish, you can also add LaTeX-commands.
+The editor itself highlights only GitHub Flavored Markdown plus some extra elements which extends Markdown syntax with Zettelkasten elements.
+You can also add LaTeX-commands.

 <table class="table table-bordered" style="font-size: 14px">
   <thead class="thead-light">